 Stumps, holes, rotting roots, dead limbs on a living tree and fallen trees are all forms of deadwood and each support a different community of fungi and invertebrates.

 Deadwood is part of the life cycle of a tree.
+Thousands of invertebrates rely on deadwood and these in turn provide food for small mammals, birds and other invertebrates.
 Cracks in trees, or broken branches, allow fungi inside.
 As the fungi break down the wood inside, beetles and other invertebrates begin to eat the decaying wood.
 Eventually, the nutrients are recycled back into the soil.

 Although known as a deadwood habitat, most of the specialised beetles that depend on it, eat wood that’s decaying rather than dead.
 The initial decay caused by fungi is the first step to creating this habitat, converting, or ‘softening’, the wood.
 They create the space and the conditions for invertebrates to flourish.
 This process of fungi-assisted tree hollowing is a natural part of the ageing process and can help extend the life of an ancient tree.